 Berneil is survived by 2 nieces, Peggy (Paul) Anderson of Shakopee, MN, and Becky (Ted) Rickert of Brownton, MN; 2 nephews, Gary (Carmen) Flowers and Douglas Flowers of Litchfield, MN; several great and great-great nieces and nephews; and extended family.
 She was preceded in death by her parents, Victor and Edith Nelson; and beloved sister and brother-in-law, Vicki and Bernard Flowers.
 Treasured be the memory of Berneil “Bonnie” Carrie Nelson.

 The funeral service honoring the life of Berneil Nelson will be held at 1:00pm, Saturday, April 24, 2021 in the Stenshoel-Houske Funeral Home in Crookston, MN with The Rev. Greg Isaacson, officiating.
 Visitation will be for one hour prior to the service.
 The funeral will be livestreamed for off-site viewing by going to www.stenshoelhouske.com 5 minutes before the start, then to Berneil’s obituary where a prompt will appear to view the service.
 Additionally, it will be recorded and may be watched again for up to a year.
-Burial will follow in the family plot at Red River Cemetery, rural Kennedy, MN.
+Burial will follow the funeral at 3:30 pm Saturday in the family plot in Red River Cemetery, rural Hallock, MN.

 Online registry and condolences may be made at www.stenshoelhouske.com

 To send flowers to the family or plant a tree in memory of Berneil "Bonnie" Carrie Nelson, please visit our floral store.